Intro on Heirloom Tomatoes

 7. Japanese Tomatoes

-These heart-shaped tomatoes resemble oversized Romas in look and are popular because of their large size and sweet flavor.
+These tomatoes resemble oversized Romas in look and are popular because of their larger size and sweet flavor.
 They grow well in warmer areas, but can require some care to yield good fruit.
 Probably not a good tomato for the beginning gardener.

 8. Mexican Tomatoes